mpachapa/java_exercises/README.md

 # Java Exercises
-This repository contains some exercises that were required for WIN Program, which was a job training program, as well as some freecodecamp exercises.
+This repository contains some exercises that were required for the WIN Program, which was a job training program, as well as some freecodecamp exercises.

 ## CTAC Exercises Include